 Changing Rooms and Toilets

-- Downstairs toilets only until The Cove reopens.
+- Downstairs toilets only unless The Cove is open.

 - Maximum number of people within the toilets at any one time is equal to the number of cubicles, plus in the Gents one additional person at the urinals.